Phyllis Wong

 Phyllis Wong is a female international Hong Kong Chinese lawn bowler.

 Bowls career

 World Championships

-In 2020 she was selected for the 2020 World Outdoor Bowls Championship in Australia.
+In 2020, she was selected for the 2020 World Outdoor Bowls Championship in Australia but the event was cancelled due to the COVID-19 pandemic.

+In 2023, she was selected as part of the team to represent Hong Kong at the 2023 World Outdoor Bowls Championship.
+She participated in the women's triples and the women's fours events.
+In the fours, her team reached the quarter final before being beaten by Australia.

 Asia Pacific

 So won a bronze medal in the fours with Gloria Ha, Angel So and Cheryl Chan at the 2019 Asia Pacific Bowls Championships, held in the Gold Coast, Queensland.